Dynamic Weight Grafting: Localizing Finetuned Factual Knowledge in Transformers: Related Work

-Previous work attempts to localize and interpret directions in a model's parameter space as ``task vectors"---that is, modular weight updates that correspond to a model's ability to perform specific tasks. \citet{ilharco2022editing} and \citet{yadav2023ties} discuss ``task arithmetic"--subtracting the the weights of finetuned and pretrained models and using these ``task vectors'' compositionally to transfer task ability between models. \citet{panigrahi2023task} also perform weight grafting on encoder-only language models.
-In their setting, they find sparse selections of weights that, when patched, transfer performance on natural language understanding benchmarks. \citep{lesswrong2022} attempt to interpret the parameters of specific Transformer components by performing SVD on weight matrices and passing the top singular vectors through the unembedding matrix.
+\paragraph{Interpreting Model Parameters} Previous work attempts to localize and interpret directions in a model's parameter space \citep{lesswrong2022}, often for the purpose of transfer learning \citep{ilharco2022editing, yadav2023ties}. \citet{panigrahi2023task} also perform weight grafting on encoder-only language models, finding a sparse selections of weights that transfer performance on natural language understanding benchmarks. \citet{gueta-etal-2023-knowledge} find that finetuned models have a ``knowledge region" in weight space that is responsible for the model's ability to perform finetuned tasks.